mukerem/SocialNetwork/README.md

 source env/bin/activate
 ```

 Then install all the requirements.
-The requirement file is contains required python, Django and Djago-Rest-Framework (DRF) packages for the project.
+The requirement file is contains required python, Django and Django-Rest-Framework (DRF) packages for the project.
 ```sh
 pip install -r requirements.txt
 ```